zjunlp/EasyEdit/README.md

 <img src="figs/Illustration.png" width="400px">

-The model editing process generally impacts the predictions for a broad set of inputs **that are closely** associated with the edit example, called the **editing scope**.
+The knowledge editing process generally impacts the predictions for a broad set of inputs **that are closely** associated with the edit example, called the **editing scope**.

 A successful edit should adjust the model’s behavior within the editing scope while remaining unrelated inputs(as below formula).